jefersonprimer/primer-desktop/docs/USE_CASES.md

 - `UserApiKeyRepository` - To store API keys

 **Flow**:
-1. Validate provider name (must be 'openai', 'gemini', or 'claude_code')
+1. Validate provider name (must be 'openai', 'gemini',)
 2. Check if user already has API key for this provider
 3. Create new API key entity
 4. Save to repository